Import of dog and ferret puppies and kittens from e.g. EEA-, EFTA- and Schengen-countries to Finland

 The animal must be vaccinated against rabies with an inactivated vaccine of at least one antigenic unit per dose (WHO standard).

 The rabies vaccination and revaccination, if necessary, must be carried out in accordance with the recommendations of the manufacturing laboratory.
 The animal must be identified before the rabies vaccination.
 The vaccination must be carried out at least 21 days before import.
+If a vaccine has a divergent beginning of protective immunity the period of validity of the vaccination starts from the establishment of protective immunity, which shall not be less than 21 days from the completion of the vaccination protocol required by the manufacturer for the primary vaccination.
 Information of the vaccine (name, manufacturer, batch number) and the vaccination date, the valid from date and the valid until date are filled in the pet passport.

 3. Echinococcus treatment

 The treatment is an appropriate dosage of medicine containing praziquantel or epsiprantel against tapeworm causing echinococcosis approved for the species concerned.
 The treatment is administered abroad 1-5 days prior to entering Finland.
 A veterinarian in a country outside of Finland marks the administered treatment in the pet passport.
 The treatment can no longer be administered at the border just before crossing.

 The anti-echinococcus treatment is not required of cats or ferrets.
 No anti-echinococcus treatment is required of dogs travelling to Finland directly from Norway.